-The Jazzy 600 ES has also been designed with the user's comfort in mind.
+In addition, the Jazzy 600 ES has been designed with the user's comfort in mind.
 The deluxe comfort high-back seat will provide ample support and cushioning, making it perfect for extended use.
 Swing-away footrests and components allow enough room for hassle-free transfers and the easy to operate joystick controls will help you travel with ease.

 Call us today to learn more about additional standard and optional features.
 Our experts can answer all your questions and make sure you get the best possible price.

 How To Measure For A Power Wheelchair

 Seat Width: Measure the widest point of your body between the knees and hips.
 Add at least one inch- to this measurement for some extra breathing room.
 If you typically wear bulky or heavy clothing, such as during outdoor use in winter, you may wish to add two inches to this measurement to give yourself adequate room to move.